RitAreaSciencePark/Narrow-gate/README.md

 # The Narrow Gate: Localized Image-Text Communication in Vision-Language Models

-This repo contains the code for replicating the figures of the CVPR2025 submission id: 17026
+This repo contains the code for replicating the figures of the paper

 ## Setup
 First, install the required packages: